 The Legal Amateur Band Range

-Notated by the red bar across the top and the dashed lines going down through the bands is the area relegated by the FCC to amateur radio for the 5.8GHz range.
+Notated by the bars across the top and the dashed lines going down through the bands is the area relegated by the FCC to amateur radio for the 5.8GHz range.
 As you can see there are channels and spectrum of the channels that exist outside this range.
-These channels are technically off limits as they bleed into other critical radio frequency bands, as shown in the image below.
+These channels are technically off limits in the US as they bleed into other critical radio frequency bands, as shown in the image below.
+Similar markings are also included for Europe, which as a much narrower allowed band.

 Intermodulation Distortion (IMD)